-- The importance of the view location, including; - Any document that identifies the importance of the view to be assessed: - The number of viewers; - The likely period of view; - The distance to the proposal; and - The context of the viewer (whether the view is static or dynamic, obtained from sitting or standing positions, etc.) - Elements within the view, including: - whether iconic elements or water views are present - the existing composition of the view, and any existing obstructions to the view;
+- The importance of the view location, including;

+- Any document that identifies the importance of the view to be assessed:

+- The number of viewers;

+- The likely period of view;

+- The distance to the proposal; and

+- The context of the viewer (whether the view is static or dynamic, obtained from sitting or standing positions, etc.)

-View location Elements within the view
+- Elements within the view, including:

+- whether iconic elements or water views are

+- the existing composition of the view, and any existing obstructions to the view;
-Documented importance of view Iconic elements & those with documented importance

-Number of viewers Water views

-Likely period of view Composition (obstructed, panoramic, etc.)

-Distance to proposal

-Context of viewer

-Quantitative factors Qualitative factors
+Importance of the view summary - public domain views View location Elements within the view Iconic elements & Documented those with documented importance of view importance Number of viewers Water views Composition Likely period of view (obstructed, panoramic, etc.) Distance to proposal Context of viewer Quantitative factors Qualitative factors